adma224/cloud-native-eks-platform/README.md

-# Terraform-Driven Kubernetes Platform on AWS with Secure CI/CD
+# Kubernetes Platform on AWS with Terraform and Secure CI/CD

 Flask App on EKS – Containerized Web Application Deployment